Unsupervised Diffusion and Volume Maximization-Based Clustering of Hyperspectral Images: Experiments and Discussion

-To illustrate the efficacy of D-VIC, we analyzed three publicly available, real HSIs often used as benchmarks for new HSI clustering algorithms; see Figure \ref{fig:benchmark summary} and the descriptions below.
-Water absorption bands were discarded, and pixel spectra were standardized before analysis.
+To illustrate the efficacy of D-VIC, we analyzed three publicly available, real HSIs often used as benchmarks for new HSI clustering algorithms; see Table \ref{tab: benchmark summary} and Fig. \ref{fig:benchmark summary}.
+Water absorption bands were discarded, and pixel reflectance spectra were standardized before analysis \cite{swinfield2020imaging}.
+We clustered entire images but discarded unlabeled pixels when comparing clusterings to the ground truth labels.
+Below, each benchmark HSI analyzed in this section is overviewed in detail; see Table \ref{tab: benchmark summary} for summary statistics on these benchmark HSIs. \\